Jan Paul van Hecke: International career

 Van Hecke was called up to the Netherlands under-21 squad for the first time in March 2022, but was an unused substitute in a 0–0 UEFA European Under-21 Championship qualifying draw against Bulgaria.
-He made his debut for the under-21 side on 3 June, coming on as a substitute in the 3–0 away win over Moldova under-21's in a 2023 European under-21 Championship qualifier.
+He made his debut for the under-21 side on 3 June, coming on as a substitute in the 3–0 away win over Moldova under-21s in a 2023 European under-21 Championship qualifier.

+On 16 August 2024, Van Hecke was named in the 35-man provisional Netherlands squad for the Nations League ties against Bosnia and Herzegovina and Germany alongside Brighton teammates Bart Verbruggen and Mats Wieffer.
+He was originally left out of the final squad but received his first senior call up on 1 September after the withdrawal of Micky van de Ven due to injury.
+He debuted on 10 September 2024 against Germany at Johan Cruyff Arena.
+He substituted Matthijs de Ligt at half-time of a 2–2 draw.

 Personal life

 Van Hecke is the nephew of the Dutch retired footballer Jan Poortvliet.